Featured in...

 » TAKE ACTION NOW: Get legal support from JustAnswer

-Should I appeal a speeding ticket?
+Should I appeal the ticket?

 You have the right to appeal a speeding ticket.
 But whether it’s worth it or not is another matter.
 A court may decide the police have enough evidence against you.
 The result?
 A relatively small speeding fine could be a lot more expensive.